m4andreyushkova/DDPM_and_GAN_for_landscape_pictures/README.md

 ![](https://github.com/m4andreyushkova/DDPM_and_GAN_for_landscape_pictures/assets/126197652/de7f2dc8-8937-46b6-85f3-f410ab7cb0d9)

 GAN has shown better results, as can be seen both in the generated images and in the value of the FID metric.
-DDPM could have shown better results, but it would require more epochs and, therefore, computational power.
+DDPM could have shown better results, but it would require more epochs and, therefore, larger computing power.